xavier-tricoche/zdvis/README.md

 In addition, the compilation of some examples requires NetCDF: https://www.unidata.ucar.edu/software/netcdf/

 The test files included in the library use some reference datasets that have been used in publications.
 These datasets include 2D and 3D time-dependent CFD datasets along with a diffusion MRI dataset.
-They can be downloaded from [this ftp server](ftp://ftp.cs.purdue.edu/pub/zdvis/datasets/).
+They can be downloaded from ftp://ftp.cs.purdue.edu/pub/zdvis/datasets/.

 This work was supported in part by NSF OCI CAREER award 1150000 *"Efficient Structural Analysis of Multivariate Fields for Scalable Visualization"* (Xavier Tricoche, PI)